sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

       },
 ```

+Parameters
+----

 These are the top-level components of an expanded Anchor object:

-Anchor parameters
-----

 | key                  | values                                 | description                                                  |